stacks-archive/blockstack-browser/packages/connect/README.md

 - `manifestPath`: The path in your app where your manifest.json file can be found
 - `finished`: An optional callback that can be invoked after authentication.
 This prevents having to do a whole page refresh in a new tab.
 One argument is passed to this callback, which is an object with `authResponse` included.
 If included, then the `redirectTo` path is ignored.
 - `vaultUrl`: The URL you'd like to use for authentication.
 Only necessary when developing the authentication app.
+- `sendToSignIn`: defaults to `false`.
+Whether the user should go straight to the 'sign in' flow.